rodrickglober/IOT-SERVER/README.md

 To set up a RabbitMQ environment using Docker Compose and define queues, you can follow these steps:

-1. Create a file named `docker-compose.yml` and open it for editing.
+1. Follow a file created named `docker-compose.yml` and open it for editing.

-2. Add the following contents to the `docker-compose.yml` file:
+2. Check the following contents to the `docker-compose.yml` file:

 ```yaml
 version: '3'